uniconstructor/demandbaselabs/FormConnector/README.md

 *Required* - This is your Demandbase authentication token.
 ####companyID
 *Required* - This is the `id` of the *user-facing* (visible) company field, typically an `input` element.
 This tells the Company Autocomplete Widget where to show the auto-suggest list of companies.
 This will also trigger API calls based on user interactions with this field.

+**Eloqua 10 Users** may choose to assign the HTML `name` to this property, rather than `id`.
+Eloqua 10 changes the ID when fields are reordered on a form.

 ####emailID
 *Required* - This is the `id` of the user-facing email field, typically an `input` element.
 This tells the Company Autocomplete Widget where the user's email address is entered.
 A call to the Domain API is triggered based on user interactions with this field.

+**Eloqua 10 Users** may choose to assign the HTML `name` to this property, rather than `id`.
+Eloqua 10 changes the ID when fields are reordered on a form.

 ####fieldMap
 *Optional* - A JSON object used to map Demandbase attributes to input elements in the HTML.
 The Demandbase API names on the left can be mapped to either the `id` (preferred) or the `name` of an HTML element.

-If mapping by `name`, ensure your HTML does not have multiple elements with the same name.
+**If mapping by `name`, ensure your HTML does not have multiple elements with the same name.**

-Hidden fields are automatically created for each attribute using the default naming convention `db_[api_name]` if nothing is specified in `fieldMap`.
+Hidden fields are automatically created for each attribute using the default naming convention `db_[api_name]` if nothing (or the empty string) is specified in `fieldMap`.

-To establish (or match-to) your own naming convention, use the `fieldPrefix` *and/or* `fieldSuffix` parameters.
-This tells the Connector to build/populate hidden fields with the naming convention `[fieldPrefix][api_name][fieldSuffix]`.
+To establish (or match) your own naming convention, use the `fieldPrefix` *and/or* `fieldSuffix` parameters.
+These tells the Connector to build/populate hidden fields with the naming convention `[fieldPrefix][api_name][fieldSuffix]`.

+**Note: ** Attributes mapped using `fieldMap` will override the default naming convention as well as `fieldPrefix` and `fieldSuffix`, so both can be used if not all fields match the defined prefix/suffix.

 This example of using the `connect` function with `fieldMap` uses field names typically seen in Marketo:
 ```